 Project-based learning anchors the WPI education, and biomedical engineering majors jump right into complex and innovative research projects from the earliest introductory courses.
-Students find that project work transforms the way they think, allowing them to apply their classroom knowledge to real-world problems.
+Students say project work transforms the way they think, allowing them to apply their classroom knowledge to real-world problems.
 You may find yourself creating a low-cost phone-based malaria test or a device that offers reliable measurement to make animal ACL repair surgery consistent.